sjhloco/asa_acl_report/README.md

 ## Usage

-The information gathered in the script is all done from user interaction once the script has been run.
+The info gathered in the script is all done from user interaction once the script has been run.
 To get started enter:
 ```
 python asa_acl_report.py
 ```